RaskiTech/DBD-Screamless/README.md

 It works by looking at the UI of the game and tabbing out at a precise time when the killer is about to hook a survivor.
 This makes Dead By Daylight stop the screaming sound.
 You can also do this manually, but this program automates that for you.
 Here is an on/off example video: (disable mute)

 https://github.com/RaskiTech/DBD-Screamless/assets/51312660/72e588b8-7568-436c-91dc-88244cfe9ceb

+I'm experimenting with an update that would completely mute the whole scream, so look forward to that.

 # Limitations
 You have to be on windows to run this program.
 I might consider adding linux support later.